Best March Madness Betting Sites 2023

-March Madness brackets are the traditional way most Americans bet on the NCAA Tournament.
-This involves filling out a 63-game NCAA Tournament bracket sheet prior to the start of the tournament and, in the past, paying a small sum to enter it into a pool at the office, local bar or social club.
+March Madness bracket pools or contests are the traditional way most Americans bet on the NCAA Tournament.
+This involves filling out a 63-game NCAA Tournament bracket sheet prior to the start of the tournament and paying a small sum to enter it into a pool at the office, local bar or social club.

 Big online bracket pools run by ESPN and Yahoo, among others, have soared in popularity over the past decade or so and now that legal online sports betting has entered the picture, online sportsbooks run massive bracket pools as well.

-These can be either free or paid and can pay out six-figures+ to the winner.
-Learn more on our March Madness bracket challenges page.
+These can be either free or paid-entry and can pay out six-figures+ to the winner.

 Bracket pools are a fun and easy way to follow along with March Madness.
 A “bracket” is the 68-team form that can be completed online or printed out and completed by hand.
 These are easily accessible once the field has been chosen and seeded on “Selection Sunday,” which is March 13 this year.

 The bracket needs to be completed in its entirety before the Thursday games begin at 11 a.m.
 ET.
 The object of the bracket is to predict the most winning outcomes throughout the tournament through to the national champion.

 Essentially, each bracket is compared to others in the pool, and the one with the most winners picked correctly (or most points earned) wins the contest.

 There are two types of March Madness bracket contests: